 The game development industry brings together a vast range of skill sets from design, art, programming, software engineering, animation, film, digital media and business.
 Given industry convergence with other forms of digital entertainment, you typically find people from many varied backgrounds.

 There are several world-class game development training institutes in New Zealand.

-The games sector is divided into different skills sets – game programming; game art; game design; management and marketing.
+The games sector is divided into different skills sets:

 To become a game programmer students should focus on math, science (physics), and computing.
 Post secondary school, consider a tertiary institution where you could study computer science, programming, or software development.
 Many university degrees have papers specialising in computer graphics or interaction design, and opportunities to make a game as a project.
 Specialist game programming qualifications also are available where you focus heavily on gaming throughout your course.